Pendaflex: Mobile Office File

-In 2000, Pendaflex introduced a new product called the Pendaflex Mobile File.
-The mobile file was developed for consumers who carry documents from one place to another - it is durable and water resistant.
+In 2000, Pendaflex introduced a new product called the Pendaflex Mobile File, a product designed for transporting documents securely and with protection against water damage.

 Hanging file folders

 In February 2004, Pendaflex released another new product line, an update to the original hanging file folder, called Pendaflex Ready-Tab Hanging Folders.
 This product added pre-installed tabs across the top of the hanging folders.

 Desktop organization

 In September 2006, Pendaflex launched its line of “PileSmart" products.
 After extensive research, Pendaflex discovered that half of office workers would rather pile documents than file them.
 This led to the development of filing system products that would allow workers to keep piling – in an organized fashion.

-Products and technology associated with the PileSmart Desktop Organization line include: